hogbergmarkus/4-paws/README.md

 ### Manual testing

 Manual testing was conducted on deployed website.
+Testing was done on Google Chrome and Safari.

 #### Links in navigation bar